pouchdb-community/ember-pouch/README.md

 # Ember Data PouchDB Adapter

 Ember Data adapter for PouchDB/CouchDB.
+Really just a thin layer over [Relational Pouch](https://github.com/nolanlawson/relational-pouch).

 **Work in progress!
 Do not use or your computer might explode!**